-Six meetings of the Board of Directors were held during the year.
+Five meetings of the Board of Directors were held during the year.
 For further detailsplease refer report on Corporate Governance of this Annual Report.

 The Company has constituted Audit Committee CSR Committee Nomination &Remuneration Committee Stakeholders Relationship Committee and Risk

 The purpose of this policy is to provide a framework to promote responsible and securewhistle blowing.
 It is to protect employees wishing to raise a concern about seriousirregularities within the Company.

-The Company has given loan and made investment during the year 2016-17.
-However theinvestments and Loan formed part of the notes to the financial statements provided in thisAnnual Report.
-The company has not given any Guarantee during the year 2016-17.
+The Company has made investment during the year 2018-19.
+The investments and Loanformed part of the notes to the financial statements provided in this Annual Report.
+Thecompany has not given any Loan or Guarantee during the year 2018-19.

 All related party transactions that are entered into during the financial year were onan arm's length basis.
 There are no materially significant related party transactions madeby the company with Promoters Directors Key Managerial Personnel or other designatedpersons which may have a potential conflict with the interest of the Company at large.

 All Related Party Transactions are placed before the Audit Committee and also beforethe Board for approval.
 Prior omnibus approval of the Audit Committee was obtained for thetransactions which are of a foreseen and repetitive nature.
 The transactions entered intopursuant to the omnibus approval so granted are audited and a statement giving details ofall related party transactions is placed before the Audit Committee and the Board ofDirectors for their information and approval.
-The policy on dealing with Related PartyTransactions as approved by the Board can be accessed athttp://www.vsttillers.com/sites/default/files/policies/policy_on_related_party_transc.
+The policy on dealing with Related PartyTransactions as approved by the Board can be accessed athttp://www.vsttillers.com/investors/policies.

-The Company is having a risk management policy.
-The risk pertaining to business of theCompany is discussed at the Audit Committee and at the BoardMeetings on regular basis.
+The Company has a risk management policy.
+The risk pertaining to business of theCompany are discussed at the Risk Management Committee Audit Committee and at the BoardMeetings on regular basis.

 There are no risks which in the opinion of the Board threaten the existence of theCompany.
 However some of the risks which may pose challenges are set out in theManagement Discussion and Analysis which forms a part of this report.

 Mr. M.K.
 Bannerjee Chairman Mr. V. K. Surendra Member Mr. K.M.
-Pai Member Mr.V.P.
-Mahendra Member The details of the policy are given below:
+Pai Member Mr. VP.Mahendra Member.

 There is no change in nature of the business during the year.
-Details of subsidiaryAssociate or joint Venture Company.

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its future operations.